amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"model`" [list] specifies a model for the soil.
 Available options are `"van Genuchten`" and `"Brooks-Corey`".

-Here SOIL is defined by a `"region`" and a `"model`".
+Here SOIL is defined by a *region* and a *model*.
-The `"region`" is a string parameter but the `"model`" is given by a sublist with its own set of parameters.
+The *region* is a string parameter but the *model* is given by a sublist with its own set of parameters.
-The parameter for `"model`" can be described in the same section or in a separate section of this document.
+The parameter for *model* can be described in the same section or in a separate section of this document.
 For instance, the local description may look like:

 * `"model`" [list] specifies a model for the soil.
 Available options are `"van Genuchten`"